Eaten Alive: Production

 Following the success of The Texas Chain Saw Massacre (TCSM), Tobe Hooper (alongside TCM co-writer Kim Henkel) worked on scripts for the murder mystery Bleeding Hearts and another project titled Dead and Alive.
 However, neither came to materialize and Hooper was approached by Psychic Killer producer Mardi Rustam to direct Eaten Alive.
 The film's budget was mainly gathered on Hooper's name alone and is reported to have been $600,000.

 The concept came from Rustam and Alvin Fast but the screenplay was written by Henkel and Hooper.
 The plot was very loosely based on the story of Joe Ball (also known as the Alligator Man or The Butcher of Elmendorf) who owned a bar with a live alligator attraction during the 1930s in Elmendorf, Texas.
 During this time, Ball murdered several women.
 Legend has it that he disposed of his victims' bodies by feeding them to his pet alligators, but this was never proven.

 Working under the title Death Trap, Eaten Alive was filmed entirely on the sound stages of Raleigh Studios in Hollywood, California, which had a large-scale pool that could double as a swamp.
 Shooting on a sound stage instead of a practical location contributed to the atmosphere of the film, which director Tobe Hooper described as a "surrealistic, twilight world."
 The film eventually proved to be problematic for the director, though, who left the set shortly before production ended, due to a dispute with the producers.
 Hooper's good relationship with his actors remained intact, though.
 The director later recalled how he worked with actor Neville Brand to fully develop the character of Judd, declaring, "He understood what he was doing exactly.”
+Kyle Richards, however, told Entertainment Weekly in 2021 that filming Eaten Alive had been disturbing and had caused her "a lot of anxiety."